-It’s been a few weeks since I left the state of Pennsylvania behind me.
+It’s been a few weeks since I left Pennsylvania behind me.
 At the time, I hated hiking through the state and was very vocal about how I did not enjoy that section.
-But now reflecting back on my time in PA, I’m seeing my experience in a new light.
-To get a feel for what I was dealing with here’s a video from my hike through PA:
+But now, reflecting back on my time in Pennsylvania, I’m seeing my experience in a new light.
+To get a feel for what I was dealing with here’s a video from my hike through Pennsylvania:

 Why I Hated Pennsylvania

-First and foremost, I hated PA for the rocks.
-Previous thru-hikers did not lie when they told me how bad the rocks in PA are.
+First and foremost, I hated Pennsylvania for the rocks.
+Previous thru-hikers did not lie when they told me how bad the rocks are.
 There were parts without rocks, don’t get me wrong, but the parts with rocks were so tedious they stand out most in my mind.
 I am shocked I didn’t twist an ankle or fall badly, though I did fall many times.

-Third, tornados hit PA when I was hiking.
-There was one storm in particular where I was nearly struck by falling tree branches as I ran down the mountainside into Port Clinton as fast as I could.
+Third, tornadoes hit Pennsylvania when I was hiking.
+There was one storm in particular when I was nearly struck by falling tree branches as I ran down the mountainside into Port Clinton as fast as I could.
 My knees hated me for this but I was not about to be on top of a mountain during a tornado or severe thunderstorm.

-Lastly, all of the wet and rocky conditions of PA spurred a reunion tour of my blisters.
+Lastly, the wet and rocky conditions spurred a reunion tour of my blisters.
 I had not had problems with my feet for some time but the constant water in my shoes and socks earned me some new blisters.
 I lost a toenail as well from all the moisture.

 Why I Loved Pennsylvania